What's the Best Everyday Supplement for Constipation?

 Magnesium is a fantastic mineral for gently encouraging bowel movements.
 For women over 60, the recommended dietary allowance is 320 mg per day.
 This includes magnesium from both food and supplements.
 Many women find relief with a supplemental dose between 200 and 400 mg of magnesium oxide or citrate.
 However, it’s best to start on the lower end, perhaps with 200 mg before bed, and see how your body responds.
 Because magnesium can interact with certain medications and health conditions, especially those related to your kidneys, it is essential to talk with your doctor before you begin taking it.
 They can help you find the right supplements for constipation that fit your specific health needs.

-The Right Amount of Probiotics and Stool Softeners
+Finding the Right Dose of Probiotics and Stool Softeners

 For probiotics, the dosage is measured in colony-forming units, or CFUs.
 You don’t need to get bogged down in the science, just look for a product that contains between 1 and 10 billion CFUs.
 The key is consistency, so taking it daily is more important than taking a massive dose.
 Look for supplements that contain helpful strains like Lactobacillus and Bifidobacterium.